This tutorial and recipe will teach you how to make spaghetti squash noodles that turn out perfect every time!

-- Preheat the oven to 400°F. Optional: Line a baking sheet with parchment paper for easy cleanup.
+- Preheat the oven to 400°F (204° C) .
+Optional: Line a baking sheet with parchment paper for easy cleanup.

 - Slice the top inch and bottom inch off the spaghetti squash.
 Some people leave the top on, but at least slice off the bottom to make it stable when you cut it lengthwise.

 - Next, slice the squash in half lengthwise.
-Use the largest knife you have and go slow; it might take a few minutes.
+Use the largest knife you have and go slow to ensure safety.

 - Using a spoon, scrape out all of the seeds and middle stringy flesh.
 Discard or compost it.
 OR, you can roast the seeds for a snack just like you’d roast pumpkin seeds.

-- Brush the cut flesh of the spaghetti squash with a little extra virgin olive oil and place the cut side down on the foil-lined baking sheet.
-You can add one or more tablespoons to the baking sheet to retain moisture in very dry climates.
+- Brush the cut flesh of the spaghetti squash with a little extra virgin olive oil and place the cut side down on the parchment-lined baking sheet.
+You can add 1-2 tablespoons of water to the baking sheet to retain moisture in very dry climates.